qrder-tech/backend/README.md

 qrder_web | 🚀 Server ready at http://localhost:5000
 qrder_web | Executing (default): SELECT 1+1 AS result
 qrder_web | 📚 Database connection has been established successfully
+qrder_web | 🐇 Client is connected to MQTT broker as 'qrder-server'
 ```

 ## 5. Setup database